DataDog/dpn/sandbox-apps/ecommerce-webapp/README.md

 This sandbox application is an online shop for clothing called 'storedog'.
 It consists of multiple microservices and is a good way to learn or demo the infrastructure (host/containers), log management, application performance management and real user monitoring products of Datadog.

-The application comes in two versions: "working" and "intact".
+The application comes in two versions: "working" and "broken".
 This allows you to either just demo the Datadog products - using the 'working' version - or to demo the error-detection- and troubleshooting-process - using the 'broken' version.

 ## Prerequisites: